KrisJensen/KrisJensen.github.io/_pages/recommendations.md

 Three weeks worth of material starting from simple principles of model selection and model fitting and moving to tutorials on dynamical systems and control, principles of deep learning & machine learning as applied to neuroscience, and much, much more.

 {: style="text-align: justify" }
+<a class="rec" href="https://goodresearch.dev/">The Good Research Code Handbook</a><br>
+<b>Patrick Mineault (2021)</b><br>
+Excellent introduction to writing good and reproducible code in python.
+Walks through how to set up a new project, write modular code, and how to test and document research code.

+{: style="text-align: justify" }
 <a class="rec" href="http://statisticalml.stat.columbia.edu/event/tutorials-on-reinforcement-learning/">The Mathematical Foundations of Policy Gradient Methods</a><br>
 <b>Sham Kakade (2020)</b><br>
 This tutorial provides a very useful overview of the policy gradient methods that underlie much of modern reinforcement learning, and Sham Kakade does an excellent job explaining things in a way that provides intuition to accompany the equations.